kaiwinter/nfcsonos/README.md

 - Allow the tag to be scanned when the app is in the background
 - Set speaker volume to a level which was configured in the app preferences
+- After the speaker was unplugged the group ID changes.
+If a favorite gets started the API returns 410: ERROR_RESOURCE_GONE.
+Currently the app switches to the DiscoveryActivity and let the user select a new Group.
+This could be automated by storing the group name and finding the new Group ID by its name.

 ## Screenshots
 ![1](https://user-images.githubusercontent.com/110982/110695721-7dedd100-81ea-11eb-9d4c-3b1ee0762495.png)